 BACKGROUND Reye syndrome is not a disease but a "syndrome" or combination of signs and symptoms which occur in children.
 Reye syndrome is considered a medical emergency, so a physician should be notified immediately if the symptoms occur after a viral illness.
 Early medical treatment and hospitalization may reduce the chances of coma and death.

-REPORTABLE Not reportable.
-INFECTIOUS AGENT(S) Unknown; associated with viral illnesses (such as chickenpox and influenza) and aspirin use .
+INFECTIOUS AGENT(S) Unknown; associated with viral illnesses (such as chickenpox and influenza) and aspirin use.

 MODE OF TRANSMISSION Although the cause of the syndrome remains unknown, most cases follow a common viral illness, most frequently influenza or chickenpox.
 This is NOT a contagious disease; however the severity of it warrants immediate attention in day care centers.

 OCCURRENCE Unknown.

 SYMPTOMS Unexpected vomiting, lethargy, confusion, irritability, or aggressiveness in children recovering from a viral illness.
 Fever and jaundice (a yellowing of the skin and whites of the eyes) are not usually present.

 INCUBATION PERIOD Unknown.

 CONTAGIOUS PERIOD None.
-EXCLUSION Until child can participate in daily activities.
-PREVENTION / CONTROL MEASURES Parents should NOT give aspirin or any other salicylate-containing medication to children with influenza or chickenpox.
-Contact physician immediately should any of the above symptoms occur.
-Immediate action needs to take place.
-Children and teenagers should not be allowed to take any medicine before consulting with their parents.
-POSSIBLE COMPLICATIONS Coma or death can occur without immediate treatment.
-SPECIAL WARNINGS If the symptoms of Reye syndrome are present, get medical advice immediately.

-VACCINE AVAILABILITY None.